AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Asset-Measurements.md

 `string assetId`
 The asset type identifier

-### Authorization
-Access to the resources/collection is controlled by ACL (Access Control List) and Owner objects.
-For more information, see [Role-based access control](https://ocs-docs.osisoft.com/Content_Portal/Documentation/Access_Control.html).

 ### Response
 Add API method response.
 Enter a description and a type, mention body as well.
 Use a table to present responses.
 Code example can follow.